shahedpy/os/README.md

 # Operating System
+An operating system (OS) is system software that manages computer hardware, software resources, and provides common services for computer programs.
+It acts as an intermediary between users and the computer hardware.
+Operating systems are essential for running applications and managing system resources like memory, processing power, and storage.
 ## Processes
 - **Process:** A process is a program in execution.
 - An operating system executes a variety of programs: